simgrid/simgrid/docs/source/Models.rst

    $ cmake . -Denable_ns3=ON -DNS3_HINT=/opt/ns3 # or change the path if needed

-By the end of the configuration, cmake reports whether ns-3 was found, and this information is also available in ``include/simgrid/config.h`` If your local copy defines the variable ``SIMGRID_HAVE_NS3`` to 1, then ns-3 was correctly detected.
+cmake will report whether ns-3 was found, and this information is also available in ``include/simgrid/config.h`` If your local copy defines the variable ``SIMGRID_HAVE_NS3`` to 1, then ns-3 was correctly detected.
 Otherwise, explore ``CMakeFiles/CMakeOutput.log`` and